ecmwf/anemoi-docs/docs/contributing/governance.rst

 -  Reviewing PRs that affect critical infrastructure, security-sensitive components, or protected files.

 -  Providing guidance on best practices, code standards, and project conventions.

 -  Offering support to contributors with doubts about PR scope, reviewability, or technical alignment.

 -  Helping mediate technical disagreements when they arise, prior to ATS discussion.

 -  Acting as the merging authority for PRs labelled as ``ATS Approved``, according to the :ref:`labelling-guidelines`.

 -  Defining and keeping the Anemoi Roadmap updated (:ref:`roadmap`) .
-   Ensuring that PRs introduced are aligned with the roadmap direction.
+   Reviewing and guiding pull requests to ensure they align with the roadmap’s direction.

 Contributors are encouraged to tag ``@ecmwf/anemoisecurity`` directly in issues or PRs when seeking early feedback on sensitive changes or when